- Each year there are around 4,000 births to Wakefield mums.

 - Young mums, under the age of 20 have the highest smoking in pregnancy rates.

-- South Elmsall and South Kirkby is the electoral ward with the highest smoking at time of delivery rate, Wrenthorpe and Outwood West has the lowest rate.
+- Airedale and Ferry Fryston and South Elmsall and South Kirkby are the electoral wards with the highest smoking at time of delivery rate, Stanley and Outwood East has the lowest rate.

 Smoking in pregnancy is the single biggest change that can improve the health of mum and baby.
 It is the single biggest risk factor for still birth, it increases the risk of serious pregnancy related complications and complications during labour; it also increases the risk of miscarriage, premature birth, low birth weight, sudden unexpected death in infancy, and is associated with respiratory problems such as pneumonia and asthma which may lead to death in babies or infants.